Skip to navigation | Skip to main content | Skip to footer

 Pure system image

-Research profiles for academic research staff and postgraduate research students are created and maintained in the University’s research information system, Pure.
+Profiles for academic staff and postgraduate research students are created and maintained in the University’s research information system, Pure.

 All the information on Research Explorer is indexed by the main search engines so that content is discoverable, and all content is fully searchable, allowing visitors to the University’s webpages to search across the breadth of research expertise at the University.

-Find out how to set up your research profile in Pure.
+Find out how to set up your profile in Pure.

 image alt